lta4/Unit-Project-2/project-worksheet.md

 - [Github Repo link](https://github.com/lta4/Unit-Project-2.git)
 - [![Netlify Status](https://api.netlify.com/api/v1/badges/5593acdc-3c0f-4e34-8585-4041baee0f97/deploy-status)](https://app.netlify.com/sites/starwarsuniverse/deploys)
 ## Project Description
-Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.
+I wanted to design an app a user can click and see an abundant of characters on the page.
+Using Routes/State/and Hooks I was able to grab data from a 3rd party source and project the characters names on screen.
 ## API
-For this project I plan to make a (random) detailed list of Star Wars characters.
-It will include both the good (light) and the bad (dark) in random orders.
-A card will show the characters details.
-A  navigation bar with forwarding links to certain areas in the site.
+For this project I plan to make a list of Star Wars characters.
+It will include both the good and the bad (light and the dark).
+A  navigation bar will have forwarding links to certain areas in the site.

 ```